 Greenwich Ave & Elm St Intersection Improvements

-This past June (2021) the Greenwich Avenue and Elm Street intersection improvement project was completed.
-As the first part of the Greenwich Avenue Streetscape project, this is the first of several proposed intersections on Greenwich Avenue.
-Department of Public Works has launched a new interactive website titled greenwichstreetscape.com in hopes of receiving valuable public feedback for the Greenwich Avenue Streetscape project.
+The project was completed in June 2021 and is the first of several proposed intersection improvement projects on Greenwich Avenue.
+Last July (2021), Department of Public Works launched an interactive website titled greenwichstreetscape.com to receive valuable public feedback for the Greenwich Avenue Streetscape project.
 The community can view renderings of each proposed intersection and provide their opinions on the project, HERE.

-Detailed Information On the Greenwich Avenue and Elm Street Intersection Improvement Project:
+Additional Information on the Greenwich Avenue and Elm Street Intersection Improvement Project: